department-of-veterans-affairs/vets-website/content/pages/pensions/index.md

 showactionbar: false
 extraspace: true
 majorlinks:
- -/pensions/eligibility/
-   **Eligibility**
+  - url: /pensions/eligibility/
+    title: Eligibility
-   Find out if you can get monthly payments through our Veterans Pension program.
+    description: Find out if you can get monthly payments through our Veterans Pension program.
--/pensions/apply/
-   **Application Process**
+  - url: /pensions/apply/
+    title: Application Process
-   Find out how to apply by mail or in person.
+    description: Find out how to apply by mail or in person.
-   **Check Claim Status**
-   Track the status of your VA pension claim.
- -/pensions/survivors-pensions/
-   **Survivors Pension**
+  - url: /pensions/survivors-pensions/
+    title: Survivors Pension
-   Find out if you can get monthly payments as an unmarried surviving spouse or an unmarried child of a deceased Veteran with     wartime service.
+    description: Find out if you can get monthly payments as an unmarried surviving spouse or an unmarried child of a deceased Veteran with wartime service.
 relatedlinks:
- -/pensions/rates/
+  - url: /pensions/rates/
-   **Veterans Pension Rates**
+    title: **Veterans Pension Rates**
-   Find out how much you qualify for.
+    description: Find out how much you qualify for.
- -/pensions/pension-management-center/
-   **Pension Management Centers**
+  - url: /pensions/pension-management-center/
+    title: Pension Management Centers
-   Find the location that serves you and your family.
+    description: Find the location that serves you and your family.

 ---
 <div class="va-introtext">